NBA Power Rankings Heading into 2017 All-Star Game

 ↓ 1 Spot

 Russell Westbrook hit the Knicks for 38 points, 14 rebounds and 12 assists on Wednesday, giving him 27 triple-doubles on the season, a total that already ranks third-highest in league history.
-He needs 14 more in his final 25 games to tie Oscar Robertson for the single-season record, which is a big ask.
+He needs 14 more during his final 25 games to tie Oscar Robertson for the single-season record, which is a big ask.

 As a consolation, he only needs five more to surpass Wilt Chamberlain's second-place total of 31.
 That shouldn't be a problem.